prisma/prisma/README.md

 ## Documentation

-You can find the documentation for Prisma Migrate in the [Prisma documentation](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch-prisma-migrate).
+You can find more info about Prisma Migrate in the [Prisma documentation](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch-prisma-migrate).
 Here are the most relevant pages from the docs:

 - [Introduction to Prisma Migrate](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate)
 - [Setup a new project from scratch with Prisma Migrate](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch-prisma-migrate) (15 min)